needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/xr-device-simulator.md

 ---
 # XR Device Simulator

+> [!NOTE]
+> A newer simulator called XR Interaction Simulator is now available.
+To learn more, see the [documentation](xr-interaction-simulator.md).
+For guidance on setting up a scene with the XR Interaction Simulator see the [overview](xr-interaction-simulator-overview.md).

-The XR Device Simulator component which handles mouse and keyboard input from the user and uses it to drive simulated XR controllers and an XR head mounted display (HMD).
+The XR Device Simulator is a component which handles mouse and keyboard input from the user and uses it to drive simulated XR controllers and an XR head mounted display (HMD).

 This class does not directly manipulate the camera or controllers which are part of the XR Origin, but rather moves them indirectly through simulated input devices.